 Fund for Education Abroad The Fund for Education Abroad (FEA) is committed to increasing the opportunities for dedicated American students to participate in high-quality, rigorous education abroad programs by reducing financial restrictions through the provision of grants and scholarships.
 Applicants must plan to study abroad for a minimum of 4 weeks. fundforeducationabroad.org/

-New Zealand Government Scholarships Awards granted by the New Zealand government or universities in support of the Generation Study Abroad Initiative.
-The deadline for the first round is December 1. https://www.enz.govt.nz/our-services/scholarships/generation-study-abroad-excellence-and-travel-awards
+New Zealand Government Scholarships Awards granted by the New Zealand government or universities. https://www.mfat.govt.nz/en/aid-and-development/new-zealand-government-scholarships/

 NSEP Boren Scholarship Students must study in a non-traditional location (Africa, Asia, Central/Eastern Europe, Latin America, and the Middle East).
 Emphasis is placed on non-traditional language study.
 For more information contact Sarah Ann Hones at firstname.lastname@example.org and visit www.borenawards.org.